Printable Version in PDF Format (Get Adobe Acrobat)

 On a regular basis, the Division shall conduct a review of the computers in the inventory to ensure accuracy.
 The Inventory Administrator is responsible for coordinating this review with all other Divisions.

-During the regular review process, each Division executive shall receive a list of all computing devices within their division in electronic format, and shall review and provide written updates of the list of client/owners on an annual basis.
+During the regular review process, each Division executive shall receive a list of all computing devices within their division in electronic format and shall review and provide written updates of the list of clients/owners on an annual basis.

 It is recommended that the Division review the computer inventory on an annual basis.